In an article over at Writer’s Digest, the author explained that ‘real’ dialogue doesn’t spell everything out.

 With this in mind, let’s go over five of the basic functions of dialogue with the help of narration.

-1. Dialogue helps reveals the character’s traits.
+1. Dialogue helps reveal the character’s traits.

 “Hey, Pete.
 Looks like you’re having some trouble with that tire.
 Need a hand?”